Joseph Fry (captain): The Virginius Expedition

-In July 1873, Captain Fry went to New York in hopes of finding employment with an ocean steamer.
-Upon meeting Cuban General Manuel de Quesada y Loynaz, he left New York on October 4, 1873, for Kingston, Jamaica, to take command of the Virginius as a blockade runner to aid the Cuban rebellion.
-The expedition was led under the direction of Mambí general Bernabé Varona and Jesús del Sol, W.A.C.
+The expedition was led under the direction of Mambí general Bernabé Varona; and rebel leaders Jesús del Sol, W.A.C.
 Ryan, and Pedro de Céspedes were among the passengers.
 While in port, the Virginius was repaired and coaled at the expense of the Cubans.
-On October 24, 1873, the North American steamer left Kingston Harbor commanded by Captain Joseph Fry.
-The vessel was reported by the Spanish consul for its suspicious movements on the 30th of October.
-On October 31, the Spanish corvette Tornado dispatched by Spanish General Juan N. Burriel spotted Fry's vessel and pursued it, forcing Fry to flee back towards Jamaica.
-Fry instructed W.A.C Ryan and Varona to throw the heavy ammunition, horses, artillery, and gun carriages overboard to lighten the load of the steamer during the pursuit.
-12 miles from British waters, Fry ignored a blank shot fired by the Tornado as a warning.
-A short while later, several shells whistled over the Virginius.
-At that point, Fry realized he could not escape and stopped the vessel between Cabo Cruz and Santiago, surrendering to the Tornado's captain.
-The ship was taken over by two armed boats that approached from the side.
-Presenting his documentation to the boarding officer, Captain Fry objected to the legality of his ship's seizure.
-The Tornados commander revealed that the Virginius would have avoided capture if it had had another hour to enter a Jamaican port.

-On November 1, 1873, the vessel, along with the leaders of the Cuban insurgency, crew members, and passengers, arrived at the port of Santiago de Cuba.
-In the following days, the crew was tried as pirates by a tribunal on board the Tornado and then confined to the city jail.
+On October 24, 1873, the vessel left Kingston Harbor under Fry's command.
+On 30 October the Spanish consul in Kingston reported the vessel to Spanish authorities in Cuba for its suspicious movements.
+On the following day the Spanish corvette Tornado, having been dispatched by Spanish General Juan N. Burriel to investigate, spotted Fry's vessel and gave chase, forcing Fry to flee back towards Jamaica.
+Fry instructed Ryan and Varona to throw the heavy ammunition, horses, artillery, and gun carriages overboard to lighten the load of the steamer during the pursuit, but the Spanish vessel was nonetheless able to close with Virginius.
+Twelve miles from the safety of British waters, Tornado fired a blank shot as a warning; and when Fry failed to respond, the Spanish captain followed up by firing several live shells, which whistled over the Virginius.
+At that point, Fry realized he could not escape and stopped his vessel between Cabo Cruz and Santiago; the Spanish captain then dispatched two armed boats carrying boarding parties to demand Fry's surrender.
+Presenting his documentation to the boarding officer, Fry questioned the legality of his ship's seizure.
+The Spanish nonetheless seized the vessel and sailed it to Santiago de Cuba, arriving on November 1.
+Over the next few days, over the objections of local United States and British consular officials, all aboard the Virginius--the crew members, the insurgent leaders, and all other passengers--were tried as pirates by a tribunal on board the Tornado and then confined to the city jail.

 Death

 On November 7, 1873, Joseph Fry was executed by firing squad along with 36 members of the Virginius crew.
+With four other individuals having already been executed, and another dozen to follow, this brought the overall count to 53 dead.